minio/docs/docs/aws-sdk-for-iOS-with-minio.md

 ## 3. Example

-please replace `accessKey`, `secretKey`, and `url`, change the region base on what you need, service must set to `.S3`
+Please replace `accessKey`, `secretKey`, and `url`, change the region base on what you need, service must set to `.S3`

-(awss3 will auto remove port number if you type `xxxx:9000` in `url`, currently it only support full url without port, so please make sure you have a domain map to port 9000, you may need refer to this [Setup Nginx proxy with Minio Server](./docs/setup-nginx-proxy-with-minio.md))
+(`AWSS3` will auto remove port number if you type `xxxx:9000` in `url`, currently it only support full url without port, so please make sure you have a domain map to port 9000, you may need refer to this [Setup Nginx proxy with Minio Server](https://docs.minio.io/docs/setup-nginx-proxy-with-minio))

 ``` swift
 let accessKey = "XXXXXXX"